YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBNONUMSUBS, kkkk key contains a numeric form of subscript in a global defined to collate all subscripts as strings

-All GT.M Components Error: The global reference kkkk is filed with a numeric subscript but the collation setting for the global or region indicates all subscripts are filed as strings.
-This can arise if an operator uses DSE to force a change to a collation setting or to a key when the global already has content.
+Run Time/MUPIP Error: The record has a numeric subscript but the collation setting for the global or region indicates all subscripts are filed as strings.
+The leading context (XXXX) identifies the block and offest of the problematic record.
+This can arise if an operator uses DSE to force a change to a collation setting or to modify a key when the global already has content.

 Action: If you can determine the cause of, and reason for, the change and you may choose to reverse it.
 If you need to change the collation, the appropriate procedure is to EXTRACT the data, KILL the global, or remove and recreate the database file, and them LOAD the extracted data.